Skip to main content

 After the first boot, your project directory will contain a docker-data/ folder with all persistent data:

-├── docker-data/ # All persistent data (host-mounted)
+├── docker-data/ # All persistent data (created on first boot)

 │ ├── config/